margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for childhood memories
 * Grateful for everyone here with spouses and partners
 * Grateful for the life lessons of everyone
-* Grateufl for the HR lead in businesses
+* Grateful for the HR lead in businesses
 * Grateful for leaders in the world
 * Grateful for a world full of people
 * Grateful for people on a playground